SAS Tafelberg

 SAS Tafelberg was a replenishment ship (AOR) of the South African Navy.
 The ship started life as the Danish tanker Annam before undergoing various conversions into her final configuration.

 Early history

 SAS Tafelberg started life in 1958 as the Danish tanker Annam in the service of the East Asiatic Company in Copenhagen.
 She was one of four similar ships commissioned at the time, and was named by the local Thai ambassador's daughter Vasna Virajakar.
-British Petroleum leased her for five years.
+BP Shipping leased her for five years.